aws-samples/http-api-aws-fargate-cdk/README.md

 docker run -p8080:80 author-service
 ```
 Click the `Preview/Preview Running Application` and append api/authors/health to the end of the url so that url looks like `https://XXXXXXXXXXXXXXXXXXX.vfs.cloud9.us-west-2.amazonaws.com/api/authors/health` .
-Observe the response from the running book-service service as shown in Fig 4.
+Observe the response from the running book-service service as shown in the right hand pane of Fig 4.

 ![Books Service Preview](./images/AuthorService.png)
 *Fig 4 - Authors Service*